 Welcome to the Business section of the U.S. Embassy in Quito, Ecuador!

 The U.S. Embassy Quito’s Economic and Commercial Section manages the bilateral economic agenda and promotes trade and investment between the United States and Ecuador.
 The Economic and Commercial Section promotes U.S. exports, and works to protect U.S. business interests by advocating for fair and transparent business practices.
 We provide U.S. companies with information on Ecuador’s economic and commercial policies; advocate for transparency and fairness in the government procurement process; assist companies seeking resolution of commercial disputes; and provide U.S. businesses with general market information.
-We also can provide contact information for providers of more customized commercial services, as well as of local business organizations.

 To contact the U.S. Embassy’s Economic and Commercial Section, please write to firstname.lastname@example.org